-There is not a clear definition of inclusive education, but for Iran’s Ministry of Education (Iranian Special Education Organization), inclusion “means including children with various special educational needs in regular school settings”.
-However, not all special needs are included in the category, such as children with mental disabilities.
-Down syndrome children are natural candidates for this category”.
-Children covered by the definition of inclusive education “suffer from hearing or visual impairment, physical and/or motor disability, delayed learning, special learning disorders, and behavioral and emotional disorders and are defined and categorized as children with special needs” (p.
-34).
+There is not a clear definition of inclusive education, but for Iran’s Ministry of Education (Iranian Special Education Organization), inclusion ‘means including children with various special educational needs in regular school settings.’
+However, not all special needs, ‘obvious mental disabilities’ among them, are included in the category; the ministry notes that ‘Down syndrome children are natural candidates’.
+Children covered by the definition of inclusive education ‘suffer from hearing or visual impairment, physical and/or motor disability, delayed learning, special learning disorders, and behavioral and emotional disorders and are defined and categorized as children with special needs.’

 Special education needs

-- special day schools;
+- Special day schools

-- specialized residential facilities (e.g. homes and hospitals);
+- Specialized residential facilities (e.g. homes and hospitals)

-- full-time residential schools;
+- Full-time residential schools

-- full-time special classrooms exclusive to special education students in regular schools;
+- Full-time special classrooms exclusive to special education students in regular schools

-- regular classrooms attendance with part-time special education services in a special classroom;
+- Regular classrooms attendance with part-time special education services in a special classroom

-- regular classroom attendance with part-time special education services in a regular classroom with part-time help or tutoring in a resource room;
+- Regular classroom attendance with part-time special education services in a regular classroom with part-time help or tutoring in a resource room

-- full-time attendance in regular classrooms with occasional help from itinerant specialists;
+- Full-time attendance in regular classrooms with occasional help from itinerant specialists

-- full-time attendance in regular classrooms with occasional help from the regular teacher.
+- Full-time attendance in regular classrooms with occasional help from the regular teacher.

-The Circular No. 97000/2806/2 (2008) shaped the rules of procedure for inclusive education of the students with special needs.
-These rules aim to facilitate “the attendance of visually challenged, deaf, physically disabled, borderline students and those with low to moderate behavioral disorders at ordinary schools”.
-In this regard, a pilot project for a 3-year period at 28 schools and seven provinces was implemented in 2008-2009.
-In 2008, the Ministry of Education was also mandated to prepare another circular on “attaching priority to mainstreaming the children with special needs into regular schools” and a policy on inclusive education.
-This Inclusive education policy is currently not accessible online, but the 5th Development Plan 2010-2014 aimed to develop the education of students with special needs through inclusive education.
-This plan and the following one stresses the improvement of the physical and mental health of students (especially girls) and provision of appropriate facilities for educationally disadvantaged children.
+The Circular No. 97000/2806/2 of 2008 shaped the rules of procedure for inclusive education of students with special needs.
+These rules aim to facilitate ‘the attendance of visually challenged, deaf, physically disabled, borderline students and those with low to moderate behavioral disorders at ordinary schools.’
+In this regard, a three-year pilot project at 28 schools in 7 provinces was implemented in 2008–09.
+In 2008, the Ministry of Education was mandated to prepare another circular on ‘Attaching priority to mainstreaming the children with special needs into regular schools’ and a policy on inclusive education.
+This inclusive education policy is currently not accessible online, but the 2010–14 Fifth National Development Plan aimed to develop the education of students with special needs through inclusive education.
+Both this plan and the following one stress the improvement of the physical and mental health of students (especially girls) and provision of appropriate facilities for educationally disadvantaged children.

 All regulations, policies and strategies underline equal access to education for girls and boys.
-For instance, the Third, Fourth Fifth and Sixth Development Plans since 2000 have stressed elimination of gender discriminations and attending to the needs of girls in the legal provisions therein.
-However, according to the UN Committee on the Rights of the Child (2016), girls may be denied access to education by court ruling if the husband opposes his wife’s education.
-Early marriage of girls is also one of the main reasons of girls-dropouts.
-Finally, boys are often separated from girls in all three levels of education – primary, secondary, and pre-university – except in remote villages where sparse population makes separation of boys and girls unfeasible.
+For instance, since 2000, the third, fourth, fifth and sixth development plans have stressed elimination of gender discrimination and attending to the needs of girls in the legal provisions therein.
+However, according to the UN Committee on the Rights of the Child in 2016, girls may be denied access to education by court ruling if the husband opposes his wife’s education.
+Early marriage of girls is also one of the main reasons for girls dropping out of school.
+Finally, boys are often separated from girls in all three levels of education – primary, secondary and pre-university – except in remote villages, where sparse population makes separation of boys and girls unfeasible.

 Ethnic and linguistic groups

-In terms of religion, Article 13 of the Constitution (1989) adds: “Zoroastrian, Jewish, and Christian Iranians are the only recognized religious minorities, who (…) are free (…) to act according to their own canon in matters of (…) religious education”.
+In terms of religion, Article 13 of the 1989 Constitution adds: ‘Zoroastrian, Jewish, and Christian Iranians are the only recognized religious minorities, who … are free … to act according to their own canon in matters of … religious education.’

 People living in rural or remote areas